jesseduffield/jesseduffield.github.io/_posts/2025-2-15-Mr-Internet.md

 Thus concluded my audience with the first half-man half-deity symbolic representation thing I had ever come across.

-And so I travelled back along the jungle path, took the blindfolded trip back out of the jungle, flew back to Australia, then spent six months submitting innocuous pull requests and being an all-around discord sycophant in a leading open source LLM project, and once I earned their trust, I snuk my company's ads into the model.
+And so I travelled back along the jungle path, took the blindfolded trip back out of the jungle, flew back to Australia, then spent six months submitting innocuous pull requests and being an all-around discord sycophant in a leading open source LLM project, and once I earned their trust, I snuck my company's ads into the model.
 When Mr Internet's prediction came true and the internet was replaced by an AI super-intelligence, I made all the money in the world.

 Until, of course that AI super-intelligence put me on trial for tampering with its source code under the crime of 'Treason Against the All-Powerful Mind', an _ex-post facto_ law if I've ever seen one.
 As you can imagine, the trial was not so much an impartial arbitration as it was a chance for the AI, personified as a giant mechanical judge, to get on a soap box and unleash it's rage on me in front of a world audience.